auth0/docs/articles/connections/social/devkeys.md

     ![](/media/articles/connections/social/devkeys/consent-screen.png)

 2. [Single Sign On](/sso) will not function properly when using the Auth0 developer keys.
-The reason for this is that the Auth0 developer applications with all the relevant Identity Providers are configured to call back to the URL `https://login.auth0.com/login/callback` instead of the callback URL for your own tenant, i.e.  `https://${account.namespace}/login/callback`.
+The reason for this is that the Auth0 developer applications with all the relevant Identity Providers are configured to call back to the URL `https://login.auth0.com/login/callback` instead of the callback URL for your own tenant, for example `https://${account.namespace}/login/callback`.

     This results in the SSO cookie not being set on your own tenant domain, so the next time a user authenticates no SSO cookie will be detected, even if you configured your client to **Use Auth0 instead of the Identity Provider to do Single Sign On**.